-treats depression, bipolar I disorder, and schizophrenia.
-Abilify is manufactured as tablets, oral solution, and injection.
+2. Defendants manufacture, promote, and sell Abilify as a prescription drug that treats depression, bipolar I disorder, and schizophrenia.
+Abilify is manufactured in the form of tablets, oral solution, and injections.
+3. Defendants' drug, Abilify, harmed Plaintiff Michael Runninghorse, having caused harmful compulsive behaviors including compulsive gambling, resulting in substantial financial, mental, and physical damages.

-- 3. Defendants' drug Abilify harmed Plaintiff, having caused harmful compulsive behaviors including compulsive gambling, resulting in substantial financial, mental, and physical damages. - 4.
-Defendants knew or should have known that Abilify, when taken as prescribed and intended, causes and contributes to an increased risk of serious and dangerous side effects including, without limitation, uncontrollable compulsive behaviors such as compulsive gambling. - 5.
-Defendants' labeling in Europe and Canada warns about the risk of "pathological gambling." - 6.
-Defendants did not warn, advise, educate, or otherwise inform Abilify users or prescribers in the United States about the risk of compulsive gambling or other compulsive behaviors.
-Prior to January 2016, the US label made no mention of pathological gambling or compulsive behaviors whatsoever.
-In January 2016, Defendants simply added "pathological gambling" to the postmarketing experience section of the US label in January 2016.
-Defendants do not, however, make any mention of gambling in the patient medication guide, the source of information most likely viewed by physicians and patients.
-The US label also still makes no mention of other compulsive behaviors, and does not contain an adequate warning about the risk of compulsive gambling or caution that patients should be monitored carefully.
+4. Defendants knew or should have known that Abilify, when taken as prescribed and intended, causes and contributes to an increased risk of serious and dangerous side effects including, without limitation, uncontrollable compulsive behaviors such as compulsive gambling.

+5. Defendants' labeling in Europe and Canada warns about the risk of "pathological gambling."

+6. Defendants did not warn, advise, educate, or otherwise inform Abilify users or prescribers in the United States about the risk of compulsive gambling or other compulsive behaviors.
+Prior to January 2016, the U.S. label made no mention of pathological gambling or compulsive behaviors whatsoever.
+In January 2016, Defendants simply added "pathological gambling" to the postmarketing experience section of the U.S. label.
+Defendants did not, however, make any mention of gambling in the patient medication guide, the source of information most likely viewed by physicians and patients.
+On May 3, 2016, the FDA announced that warnings regarding "compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex" would be added to the Abilify label.